 UN Climate Summit Review + Q&A | Alex Newman & Marc Morano

-The United Nations is meeting in Baku, Azerbaijan, for the annual COP climate summit.
+The United Nations met in Baku, Azerbaijan, for the annual COP climate summit.
 What does this mean for America and your freedoms?
-Find out this Thursday!
+Find out next week!

 PAID SUBSCRIBER EXCLUSIVE CONTENT